-Did you know that how far athletes advance in each tennis tournament over the first five months of 2020 will impact who we see compete at the Olympic Games this summer?
+Did you know that how far athletes advance in each tennis tournament until the conclusion of the 2021 French Open will impact who we see compete at the Olympic Games in Tokyo?

-If not, read on for the answers to some of the most frequently asked questions about the Olympic qualification process for tennis at Tokyo 2020.
+If not, read on for the answers to some of the most frequently asked questions about the updated Olympic qualification process for tennis at the Tokyo 2020.

 When will we know which tennis players are qualified for Tokyo 2020?